 The EUDAT core information type illustrates a use case particularly requested by WG members from the EUDAT project.
 The current set of properties in this type is just an example, also to demonstrate how individual communities can combine (i.e. re-use) more generic properties with their community-specific ones.
 This example is far from being finished, further input and development from EUDAT members is required and likely to continue as a process of its own after WG termination.
 A particular construct is hinted at by the use of the IDENTIFIER range for the Repository of Record: This would typically point to a repository address and the entity maintaining this repository (such as DKRZ maintaining its local EUDAT repository).
 The use of organizational identifiers is very appealing to ease the maintenance of individual repository locations and affiliations.

+The example properties given as part of the aggregation and versioning types are kept intentionally simple to reflect the lightweight requirements of the corresponding use cases.
+This does not preclude more sophisticated approaches in the future that may be based on a full (possibly cyclic) graph model if such is required by more complex usage scenarios.

 There are also two example instances for regular PID records that make use of the properties listed above and conform to some, but not all of the types.
 These examples are taken from the Earth System Grid Federation, which is a potential adoption candidate for the WG outcomes:

 10876.test/esgf_data1